Fumske/Fumske/README.md

 - 👋 Hi, I’m @Fumske
 - 👀 I’m interested Virtual Assistant Internship/Jobs
-- 🌱 I’m currently available.
+- 🌱 I’m currently in available.
-- 💞️ I’m looking to collaborate with other Virtual Assistants...
+- 💞️ I’m looking to collaborate with other Virtual Assistants and companies...
 - 📫 How to reach me - uabohwo@gmail.com

 - ⚡ Fun fact: ...